scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Scheduler Plugin Results
 ------------------------

-In addition to Dask's web interface, we implemented a Dask Scheduler Plugin.
+In addition to Dask web-interface, we implemented a Dask Scheduler Plugin.
 This plugin captures task execution events from the scheduler and their respective timestamps.
-These captured profiles were later use to analyze the execution of XTC 300x on Stampede.
+These captured profiles were later used to analyze the execution of XTC 300x on Stampede.
-Figure :ref:`XTC300x64coresStampede` shows characteristic executions.
-On the left (Figure :ref:`XTC300x64coresStampede` A) is an execution where the number of RMSD blocks is equal to the number of cores and on the right (Figure :ref:`XTC300x64coresStampede` B) an execution where the number of blocks is three times the number of cores.
+Figure :ref:`fig:XTC300x64coresStampede` shows characteristic executions.
+On the left (Figure :ref:`fig:XTC300x64coresStampede` A) is an execution where the number of RMSD blocks is equal to the number of cores and on the right (Figure :ref:`fig:XTC300x64coresStampede` B) an execution where the number of blocks is three times the number of cores.

 .. figure:: figs/panels/scheduler-300x.pdf
    :figclass: w